 Longevity healthcare has emerged as an alternative to the prevailing medical paradigm centered on disease treatment.
 The inherent issue with the traditional, often referred to by longevity specialists as a sick-care model, lies in its reactive nature.
-In this model, the interventions are applied when a patient is sick, and there is often too much damage to the health system, so returning to wellness is impossible.
-Consequently, patients frequently find themselves reliant on medications until the end of their lives or in need of continuous, costly treatments.
+In this model, the interventions are applied when a patient becomes clinically sick, typically at a late stage in a disease that has been incubating and progressing for years.
+At such a late stage, significant damage has accumulated, counterregulatory mechanisms are abundant, and a true return to health and wellness is often impossible.
+Consequently, patients frequently find themselves reliant on medications that target the manifestation of late-stage disease until the end of their lives or in need of continuous, costly treatments.
 The sick-care system is severely strained, unable to adequately manage the escalating number of individuals falling ill.
-According to Dr. David Karow, a President and Chief Innovation Officer of Human Longevity, a significant proportion-25% in the US and 33% globally-of those reaching the age of 50 years won't live to 75 years.
+According to Dr. David Karow, President and Chief Innovation Officer of Human Longevity, a significant proportion-25% in the US and 33% globally-of those reaching the age of 50 years will not live to 75 years.

 Healthy longevity medicine professionals suggest that the solution to the failing healthcare system is early disease prevention and the sustained maintenance of wellness.
 The field aims to enhance a healthy lifespan, so living for longer in good health.
-By keeping the majority of people well for longer, fewer people will require expensive and life-disrupting treatments.
+By keeping the majority of people well for longer, fewer people will require expensive and life-disrupting late treatments.